Summer Research

 - Professional Societies: Many professional societies provide funding for summer undergraduate research that may be instrumental in enabling you to work on a research project over the summer.
 Check the website of your professional society for funding opportunities that are available.

-- Science Undergraduate Laboratory Internship (SULI): The DOE Office of Science provides research experiences at their laboratories through their SULI program, which encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers.
+- Science Undergraduate Laboratory Internship (SULI) program: The DOE Office of Science provides research experiences at their laboratories through their SULI program, which encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers.
 Undergraduate students perform research on projects supporting the DOE mission under the guidance of laboratory staff scientists or engineers.

 - DOE Scholars Program: Administered by the Oak Ridge Institute for Science and Education (ORISE), the DOE Scholars Program introduces students and recent college graduates to the U.S. Department of Energy (DOE) mission and operations.
 Undergraduates, graduate students, and recent graduates of an accredited institution of higher education majoring in STEM disciplines are eligible for appointments at participating DOE facilities nationwide.